ewsterrenburg/python-otrs/README.rst

     for category in catlist:
         print category.ID, category.Name

-Retrieve a public FAQ article by ID
+Retrieve a pubblic FAQ article by ID
 (note: FAQ Item ID is not the same as the item number!)

 ::